The M+M M10-762 rifle for this review was provided by the Kentucky Gun Company.

 The mag well is a common source of complaints on modern imported AKs.
 The BATFE will only allow the importation of small arms that are for “sporting purposes.”
 As a result, when these rifles are brought into the country, they feature a small mag well opening intended for use with a single-stack 10-round magazine.

 Once here, certain foreign-made parts are removed and replaced with U.S.-made replacements.
-As many of you will know, this is the so-called “922r compliance” process is named after the law that sets forth the rules under 18 USC Ch.
+As many of you will know, this is the so-called “922r compliance” process.
+It is named after the law that sets forth the rules under 18 USC Ch.
 44, Sec.
 922(r).

 Having said all that, the front-to rear fit of the mag well is a little on the tight side.
 It works perfectly with the Tapco magazine that’s provided by the factory, but many of my other steel AK mags were a bit too tight to work well.
 However, it was an easy fix which took me all of about 10 minutes with a file to complete.